Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 4. Develop Strategies to Deal with Stress and Frustration

-One of the main hurdles of developing positive relationships with kids is our own frustration and impatience with them.
+One of the main hurdles to developing positive relationships with kids is our own frustration and impatience with them.
 Teaching (and parenting!) is hard.
 The truth is, dealing with little people all day can take a toll on our patience.
 Try some of these tips to decrease your stress so that you don’t miss out on crucial moments of connection with your kids.

 - Organization – Stay organized!
 Disorganization can cause us to miss opportunities to connect with students.
 Keep an orderly and well-run system of classroom organization to alleviate some of the pressure.